What to Plant in May in Pennsylvania

 Plant tomatoes deep — bury two-thirds of the stem.
 Tomatoes grow roots all along the buried stem, which creates a stronger, more drought-resistant plant.
 Dig a deep hole or a trench and lay the stem sideways with just the top few leaf sets above ground.

-Space indeterminate varieties (the ones that keep growing all season) 24–36 inches apart and stake or cage them at planting.
+Space indeterminate varieties 24–36 inches apart and stake or cage them at planting.
 Don’t wait until they’re flopping over — getting the cage on early saves you from wrestling a tangled 5-foot plant in July.

 Peppers